Category Archives: Danish Royals

 In the weeks of early wedding planning, the residents of the Danish island of Bornholm contacted Frederik with a unique proposal to feed the guests at the upcoming wedding.
 At the time, the island had a considerable overpopulation of deer.
 In hopes of reducing the herd, the islanders proposed that the wedding menu include venison and invited Frederik (an avid hunter) and his entourage to the island.
 Frederik took up the Bornholm residents’ offer and in a few days’ time was able to kill enough deer to feed several hundred guests.

 Henri arrived in Copenhagen at the end of May in preparation for the wedding celebrations.
 Like her mother had done before her marriage to Frederik, Margrethe drove to the airport and picked up her fiancé on her own.
 The couple and the Danish royal family attended a banquet that evening with various diplomats attending the wedding.
-During the first few days after Henri’s arrival, Margrethe and Henri attended numerous sporting events, concerts, and even a special reception held to thank those who helped with the wedding arrangement, planning, and decoration.
+During the first few days after Henri’s arrival, Margrethe and Henri attended numerous sporting events, concerts, and a special reception was held to thank those who helped with the wedding arrangement, planning, and decoration.
 Henri also quietly converted from Roman Catholicism to the Danish Lutheran Evangelical Church during this time.

 The wedding coincided with Copenhagen’s 800th-anniversary celebrations, making the decorations all the more festive.
 The streets of Copenhagen were decorated with flowers and Danish and French flags.
 Crowds followed Margrethe and Henri at nearly every stop and event celebrating the coming wedding.